 About Mt.
 Airy, Surry, Caldwell, & Wilkes Co.
 Areas

-Mount Airy is hometown to actor Andy Griffith and inspiration for the fictional “Mayberry” in the Andy Griffith Show.
+Mount Airy is hometown to actor Andy Griffith and inspiration for the fictional “Mayberry” in The Andy Griffith Show.
 Visit the Andy Griffith Museum, Floyd’s Barbershop, Snappy Lunch, Opie’s Candy Store, Mayberry Soda Fountain, Wally’s Service Station, and the Mayberry Courthouse.
 Mount Airy is also home to the Mount Airy Museum of Regional History, which has several historical exhibits on the area.

-Mount Airy is located in Surry County and only 10 minutes from the Blue Ridge Parkway.
+Mount Airy is located in Surry County only 10 minutes from the Blue Ridge Parkway.
 Located in the northwest party of Surry County is a notable peak, Cumberland Knob, which was the starting point of the construction of the Blue Ridge Parkway.
 Several events showcase the heritage of the region including the Mount Airy Fiddlers Convention held the first weekend in June, Mayberry Days to celebrate the Andy Griffith Show in the fall, and the Annual Autumn Leaves Festival showcases the area’s rich musical heritage, such as Old-Time, Blue Grass and Gospel performed by local musicians on the downtown stage.
-Surry County has also distinguished itself as one of North Carolina’s native wine regions – and is currently home to several wineries who are part of the Yadkin Valley Wine Region.
+Surry County has also distinguished itself as one of North Carolina’s native wine regions and is currently home to several wineries who are part of the Yadkin Valley Heritage Corridor.

 In Dobson, you’ll find Shelton Vineyards, the largest winery in North Carolina, and the Edwards-Franklin House and the Surry County Courthouse, which are both listed on the National Register of Historic Places.